Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Results

 based on the azimuthally averaged Fourier energy spectrum at midplane, $E_{TT} \left( k_{\textrm{h}}, z_{0} = 0.5, t \right)$, as shown in \citep{Vieweg2022b}.
-Note here that both the Reynolds and Nusselt number (see below in equations \eqref{eq:def_Reynolds_number} and \eqref{eq:def_Nusselt_number}, respectively) are not suitable to capture the transient large-scale structure formation \citep{Vieweg2021, Vieweg2022b}.
+Note here that neither the Reynolds nor the Nusselt number (see below in equations \eqref{eq:def_Reynolds_number} and \eqref{eq:def_Nusselt_number}, respectively) reflect the transient large-scale structure formation properly \citep{Vieweg2021, Vieweg2022b}.
 Running our simulations reveals two particularly interesting results.

-Firstly, the gradual supergranule aggregation -- first reported in \citep{Vieweg2021} -- sets in even beyond $\Pr = 1$ at all accessible Prandtl numbers as both $\Theta_{\textrm{rms}}$ and $\Lambda_{T}$ increase over time, see also figure \ref{fig:evolution_Nu_Re_intls_rms_Pr001}.
+First, the gradual supergranule aggregation, first reported in \citep{Vieweg2021}, sets in even beyond $\Pr = 1$ at all accessible Prandtl numbers as both $\Theta_{\textrm{rms}}$ and $\Lambda_{T}$ increase over time, see also figure \ref{fig:evolution_Nu_Re_intls_rms_Pr001}.
 Yet, the varying diffusivities affect the pace of the dynamics and thus the necessary simulation runtime $t_{\textrm{r}}$ to reach a statistically stationary large-scale pattern size, see table \ref{tab:simulation_parameters}.
 Although $t_{\textrm{r}}$ is by far largest for the upper investigated limit of $\Pr$, we find a similar trend in the opposing lower limit.
 This observation confirms that the efficiency of the aggregation process depends on the interplay of the velocity and temperature field, being in line with our previous results \citep{Vieweg2022b} which trace the (thermal) supergranule aggregation basically back to an \textit{advective transfer of thermal variance}.
 Consequently, these runtimes do not support any relation to the diffusive time scales $\tau_{\nu} = H^{2} / \nu \equiv \sqrt{\Ra / \Pr} \thickspace \tau_{\textrm{f}}$ and $\tau_{\kappa} = H^{2} / \kappa \equiv \sqrt{\Ra \Pr} \thickspace \tau_{\textrm{f}}$ as contrasted in table \ref{tab:simulation_parameters}.
 Interestingly, while more simulations are required to draw firm conclusions on the interplay of diffusion processes concerning the pace of the aggregation process, the increase of necessary runtime is clearly larger in the direction $\Pr \rightarrow \infty$.